 The final day of the Notting Hill Festival is where the party really happens!
 The proceedings really liven up from mid-morning when the massive crowds start pouring in to celebrate the culmination of Europe’s biggest street party.
 Eighty groups of street performers will shake and wiggle their way through the buzzing streets of Notting Hill with mobile sound systems and street bands in tow.

 Did you know?
 If you want to carry on the party into the small hours, then there’s also a whole load of pubs, bars and clubs putting on after parties.

 1. Check your route

 Make sure you plan your journey to the carnival ahead of time as the area will be extremely busy and some tubes may be closed around the festival site.
 Extra buses will be running for festival goers.
-Check the festival website for further details on your best route to Notting Hill.
+Check the Transport for London website for the latest transport information during the carnival.